karkar/web-jayfo/development_general.md

 This page documents some of our development tools and conventions.
 It aims to be thorough as possible while remaining generic.
 Individual projects then document their own installation and configuration details.

+## <a name="Git"></a> Git, GitHub, and GitHub for Windows

+We use Git, GitHub, and GitHub for Windows.

+By convention, we define the `upstream` remote:

+    git remote add upstream <GitHub HTTPS clone URL>

+For example, when developing for [web-jayfo](https://github.com/fogies/web-jayfo) define `upstream` as:

+    git remote add upstream https://github.com/fogies/web-jayfo.git

 ## <a name="Fabric"></a> Fabric

 We use Fabric to script deployment tasks.
 It requires Python 2.7, but is difficult to properly install.